 The more you learn, the more accustomed you get to greeting cultural differences with curiosity rather than suspicion.

 Sometimes, learning a lot about a different culture through books, movies, or even travel and friends can lead you into a different trap: stereotyping.

 You may think you know a lot about a culture or place, and sometimes that can make it tempting to show off your knowledge when you meet someone from that background… but it’s a problem to assume that everyone from one particular culture has the same perspectives and experiences.
-These assumptions can be big or small: for example, not every Jewish person was raised observing kosher dietary restrictions, and not every English person loves football.
-They can also be harmful, if your assumptions about someone’s traditions or beliefs lead you to pre-judge or discriminate against them.
+These assumptions can be pretty small and harmless - for example, not every Jewish person was raised observing kosher dietary restrictions, and not every English person loves football - but they can also be harmful, if your assumptions about someone’s traditions or beliefs lead you to pre-judge or discriminate against them.

 These assumptions make people feel like you don’t see them as a human or an individual, just as a representative of an exotic culture.
 You’d be annoyed if someone thought they knew everything about you based on where you’re from or who your parents are, so don’t do it to other people - even if you think you understand their culture really well.

 Appreciate the differences

 Differences between us are what make life so interesting.
 So embrace the differences between yourself and your friends from different cultures - but remember that what is a fascinating difference to you is just their normal life!

 The best way to respect people from other cultures is to strike a balance between curiosity and appreciation: ask questions if your friends are open to it, but also learn how to just silently observe and appreciate the differences that make us unique.